csound/manual/docs/opcodes/pitchac.md

 ## Examples

-This example prints the estimate for a sine wave:
+Here is an example of the pitchac opcode.
+It uses the file [pitchac.csd](../examples/pitchac.csd).
+It prints the estimate for a sine wave:

 ``` csound-csd
 --8<-- "examples/pitchac.csd"